TrashUwU/PokeAssistant/README.md

 Star the repository, refer your friends to this Github repository!
 Join the support server to request faster results, no ads and decreased rate limit!
 You must create a support ticket to contact the moderators.
 ### Is it harmful?
 The bot is completely safe.
 You will not get banned from Pokétwo or Discord.
 But do not show your bot token to others.
+### How do I update the code?
+Copy the code of [index.js](/src/index.js) and remove everything from the index.js of your REPL.
+Now paste the code.

 ### Made by TrashUwU#8019